-Before voting on this proposal or giving proxies with regard to this matter, stockholders should consider the potentially dilutive effect of the issuance and sale of shares of our common stock at a price that is less than the net asset value per share, and should also consider the effect that the expenses associated with such issuance and sale may have on the net asset value per outstanding share of our common stock.
-Any issuance and sale of common stock at a price below net asset value per share would result in an immediate dilution to existing common stockholders.
-If shares of our common stock are issued and sold at a price that is substantially below the net asset value per share, the dilution could be substantial.
-This dilution would include reduction in the net asset value per share as a result of the issuance and sale of shares at a price below the net asset value per share and a proportionately greater decrease in a stockholder's interest in our earnings and assets, and in voting interests, than the increase in our assets resulting from such issuance and sale.
+Before voting on this proposal or giving proxies with regard to this matter, stockholders should consider the potentially dilutive effect on the NAV per outstanding share of common stock of the issuance and sale of shares of our common stock at a price less than NAV per share, and should also consider the effect that the expenses associated with such issuance and sale may have on the NAV per outstanding share of our common stock.
+Any issuance and sale of common stock at a price below NAV per share would result in an immediate dilution to existing common stockholders.
+If we issue and sell shares in accordance with the terms of this proposal, the resulting dilution could be substantial.
+This dilution would include reduction in the NAV per share of the outstanding common stock as a result of the issuance and sale of shares at a price below the then current NAV per share and a proportionately greater decrease in a stockholder's interest in our earnings and assets, and in voting interests, than the increase in our assets resulting from such issuance and sale.
 In addition, any payment of underwriting compensation could further increase the dilution.
-Our Board will consider the potential dilutive effect of the issuance and sale of shares at a price below the net asset value per share when considering whether to authorize any such issuance and sale.
-The 1940 Act establishes a connection between common share sale price and net asset value per share because, when stock is sold at a sale price below net asset value per share, the resulting increase in the number of outstanding shares is not accompanied by a proportionate increase in the net assets of the issuer.
+Our Board will consider the potential dilutive effect of the issuance and sale of shares in accordance with this proposal when considering whether to authorize any such issuance and sale.
+It should be noted that the maximum number of shares that we could issue and sell at a per share price below NAV per share pursuant to this authority would be limited to 25% of our then outstanding common stock immediately prior to each such sale.